srepetsk/gw-style/_pages/new-stories.md

 &nbsp;

 <hr />

 <h3>Picture Credits</h3>
 Some of the pics we use come from social media sites.

 Add a line to the END of the story like this:
-(Photo: Agency/Photographer/Where you got it) for example: (Photo: AFP/Bob Example/Twitter) or (Photo: AP Photo/Person Smith/Facebook)
+(Image: Agency/Photographer/Where you got it) for example: (Image: AFP/Bob Example/Twitter) or (Image: AP Photo/Person Smith/Facebook)

-If there is no agency, leave it out, just give the name of the photographer and where you got it, for example: (Photo: Bob Example/Twitter)
+If there is no agency, leave it out, just give the name of the photographer and where you got it, for example: (Image: Bob Example/Twitter)

-It the person sharing the photo uses an obvious fake name, use their handle instead, for example: (Photo: @BobExample/Twitter)
+It the person sharing the photo uses an obvious fake name, use their handle instead, for example: (Image: @BestExampleGuy/Twitter)

 &nbsp;
 <h5>Images licensed for re-use</h5>